After Trump’s pledge to ‘open up’ China, low expectations for trade deal

 “Agricultural goods such as soybeans and beef, as well as high-value-added manufacturing products like Boeing aircraft, are natural areas for expansion because they match existing Chinese demand with American export strengths.”

-Sun said a “gradual” opening for US firms in sectors such as financial services could also be possible.
+Sun said China could also agree to a “gradual” opening of US firms’ access to sectors such as financial services.

 “But those areas are politically and institutionally more sensitive inside China, so progress would likely be incremental rather than immediate,” he said.